 When the average person thinks of a catcher, the image that tends to come to mind is the catcher's mask.

-At the time, fans (as well as many in the press) hated the mask and ridiculed catchers who made the decision to wear it.
+At the time, fans (as well as many in the press) hated the mask and even ridiculed catchers who made the decision to wear it.

 Masks today - especially when compared to those that existed more than a century ago - offer far better protection and visibility, especially since modern masks are paired with a protective helmet, also commonly known as a skull cap.